Unshrouding the Mystery of Blended Learning

 The single most important challenge to blended learning currently is that the concept is not understood properly, making availability of human resources who can successfully implement it, difficult.
 Directly measuring the impact of blended learning is also a slightly difficult task because of its fluid and abstract nature as well as the presence of so many learning elements.
 However, organizations and educational institutes have established that using a wide range of learning methods (both online and offline) is far more effective in delivering personalized and more relevant learning experiences.
 The following infographic summarizes what blended learning is

-ALSO READ : Elements of Blended Learning Strategies
+ALSO READ : The Relevance of Blended Learning in Modern Workplace Learning

 Blended Learning for Organizations